Ohio Task Force 1 continuing search efforts in flooded SE Kentucky - NewsBreak

 Related

-COLUMBUS, Ohio (WSYX) — Ohio Gov. Mike DeWine announced Thursday that $5 million in grant funding is available to help local law enforcement agencies invest in body-worn camera equipment and related expenses.
-The Ohio Department of Public Safety’s Office of Criminal Justice Services (OCJS) is accepting applications for the...
+COLUMBUS, Ohio (WKEF) -- On Thursday, Ohio Governor Mike DeWine made the announcement that $5 million in grant money is available to assist regional law enforcement organizations in purchasing body camera technology and covering related costs.
+The second round of the Ohio Body-Worn Camera Grant Program is now accepting applications...

 Ohio reports more than 27,700 COVID-19 cases over past week